arm61/isis_school/intro.md

 The aim of this course, and the companion lecture, are to give an introduction to the following subjects:
 - the Fourier transform and how a Born approximation approach my be used to analyse neutron reflectometry data;
 - the logic of model-dependent analysis;
-- neutron reflectometry *slab* models and their traditional parameterisation;
+- neutron reflectometry "slab models" and their traditional parameterisation;
 - reparameterisation of these models to include chemical and physical insight; and
 - the process and problems associated with fitting in a model-dependent analysis procedure.